adl/hoaf/README.md

 The `INT` occurring in the `state-name` rule is the number of this state.
 States should be numbered from 0 to n-1, may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
 In addition to a number, a state may optionally be given a name (the `STRING` token) for cosmetic or practical purposes.

-The `INT` occurring in the `edge` rule represent the destination state.

 The `INT*` used in `acc-sig` represent the acceptance sets the state or edge belongs to.
 Since we use transition-based acceptance, when `acc-sig` is used on a state to declare membership to some acceptance sets, it is syntactic sugar for the membership of all the outgoing transitions to this set.
 For instance `State: 0 {1 3}` would states that all transitions leaving state 0 are in acceptance sets 1 and 3.

-Finally, each `INT` used in `label-expr` denotes an atomic proposition.
+Each `INT` used in `label-expr` denotes an atomic proposition.
 Recall that propositions are numbered in the order listed on the `AP:` line.

+The `state-conj` encodes the destination of an edge as a conjunction of state numbers.
+Non-alternating automata always use a single state number as destination.
+These conjunctions makes it possible to encode the universal branching of alternating automata, while disjunction is simply encoded as multiple transitions.

 If a state has a `label`, no outgoing edge of this state should have a `label`: this should be used to represent state-labeled automata.
 In our semantics, we have to view this as syntactic sugar for all outgoing transitions being labeled by this very same `label`.